jgyy/fcc-scrape/placeholder.md

 ---
-id: 5ddb965c65d27e1512d44ddf
+id: 5ddb965c65d27e1512d44de0
-title: Part 72
+title: Part 73
 challengeType: 0
-dashedName: part-72
+dashedName: part-73
 ---

 # --description--

-We need to provide a callback function in the parentheses of `forEach()`.
+We also need to remove all elements with the class name `extra-cal-control` that are added when the user clicks the "Add" button.

-This function will take each input item, in our case we'll call it `input`, as an argument.
-Then inside the function body, we need to call the `remove()` method.
+Create a variable named `calInputs` and set it equal to an array of elements with the class name `extra-cal-control`.

-In between the parentheses of the `.forEach()` function, enter `input => input.remove()`.
+This is similar to how you declared the `foodInputs` variable previously.

 # --hints--